nwp90/moodle-mod_attendance/course/format/topcoll/Readme.md

 ======================================
 1. Backup as you would any other course.
 The layout configuration will be stored with the course settings.
 2. Restore as you would any other course.
-If you are offered the option of 'Overwrite Course Configuration' you must say 'Yes' to have thelayout configuration restored otherwise the restored course will retain the layout it previously had or the default in the 'config.php' file as mentioned in the 'Installation' instructions above depending on the situation.
+If you are offered the option of 'Overwrite Course Configuration' you must say 'Yes' to have the layout configuration restored otherwise the restored course will retain the layout it previously had or the default in the 'config.php' file as mentioned in the 'Installation' instructions above depending on the situation.
 3. Note: I believe that if you restore a Collapsed Topic's course on an installation that does not have the